JavierPoduje/Game-of-life/README.md

 ## Install on your local machine

-1. Clone the code on your local machine.
-Probably:
+1. Clone the code on your local machine:
 ```sh
 git clone git@github.com:JavierPoduje/Game-of-life.git
 ```